Written by the Only Provence Team • Last Updated June 14, 2026

 Spring through early autumn, roughly April to September, brings open-air concerts, art fairs, and festivals.
 The Rencontres d’Arles photography festival runs from early July into autumn, and the Festival d’Avignon takes place each July.
 Autumn offers quieter museum visits and local exhibitions.

 The Alpilles towns of Saint-Rémy, Arles, and Les Baux are tied to Van Gogh, Roman heritage, and immersive digital art.
 The Luberon villages of Gordes, Roussillon, and Ménerbes centre on modern artisans and natural pigment.
-Aix-en-Provence connects both worlds through its museums and Cézanne sites.
+Aix-en-Provence connects both worlds through its museums and Cézanne sites, with Picasso’s château at nearby Vauvenargues adding a further chapter.

 Van Gogh worked in Arles and then Saint-Rémy-de-Provence.
 At the Saint-Paul-de-Mausole monastery in Saint-Rémy, between 1889 and 1890, he produced nearly 150 paintings, including The Starry Night, Irises, and Olive Trees.